Which place is cheaper, Boulder or Asheville?

 Asheville does not have museums and landmarks.

-Boulder is becoming an appealing option for foodies.
+There are many up and coming restaurants in the Boulder area.
 This is an often overlooked foodie town, with great farmer's markets and restaurants to try.
 There are many casual places to eat as well as vegetarian and vegan friendly options everywhere.

 Asheville is a great mountain town for nightlife and partying.
 Also, Boulder is not as popular, but is still a nice city for its evening party scene.